jasongarvin/jasongarvin-site/README.md

 ## What's in the repo

-Included in this repository is eveerything needed to keep my website running, and all necessary metadata and files.
-Since the site is deployed using GitHub pages, there's nothing behind the scenes besides what's included here.
+Included in this repository is everything needed to keep my website running, and all necessary metadata and files.
+Since the site is deployed using Cloudflare Pages, there's nothing behind the scenes besides what's included here.

 Mainly, that means: